nikhil5-b/VSD-5-DAYS-TCL-SCRIPTING-WORKSHOP/README.md

 <ins>**Day 3**<ins>

-Opening the openMSP43_design_constraints.csv file in libreoffice which we are going to convert to sdc file.
+Opening the openMSP43_design_constraints.csv file in libreoffice which we are going to convert to sdc file.We have to categorize all ports as inputs,ouputs,clocks and process them sepeartely.

+Tasks of the Day :
+• Read the Clock, Input & Output Constraints from the file and create Synopsys Design Constraints (SDC) Format .sdc file
+• Take care of the bus port to create SDC file
+• Verify the generated .sdc file

 ![Screenshot 2023-08-26 194129](https://github.com/nikhil5-b/VSD-5-DAYS-TCL-SCRIPTING-WORKSHOP/assets/52079538/f43fa028-5abb-4204-b600-749040711407)